Note: this information does not apply to programs run through the Intercultural Immersions Office

 CIE Program Status Summary:Summer 2021 Study Abroad Mobility:

-- Fall programs that start in August or later will be made the last week of June.
+- Fall programs that start in August or later will be reviewed and decisions made by the last week of June.

 - CIE administered winterim 2022 programs are open for applications and will plan to run as expected.
 The CIE will closely monitor the COVID-19 situation and update students accordingly.